7 Predictive Modeling

 <- sqrt(mean((model1$pred$obs-model1$pred$pred)^2))

-We see that in this case, model M4 performed the best on the hold-out data.
-We should use Model 4 to make predictions on new data over the other models seen here.
-It is likely that there are better models out there than model 4, likely with complexity somewhere between that of model 4 and models 5 and 6.
+We see that in this case, Model 3 performed the best on the validation data.
+Adding variables like lot shape, land contour, and land slope did not help with predictions, and actually cause the model to overfit and perform worse.
+We should use Model 3 to make predictions on new data over the other models seen here.
+It is likely that there are better models out there than Model 3, likely with complexity somewhere between that of Model 3 and Models 5-6.
 Perhaps you can find one.

 Once we have our preferred model, we can read in our test data and make predictions, and display the first 10 predicted values.